AlgoTradingHub/theplatform-book/source/tutorial.md

 o)
 ```

-Whenever you see "o)" line, you can safely assume interpreter waits for your input.
+Whenever you see "o)" line, you can safely assume the interpreter is waiting for your input.

 ::: note
 Small hint - it's better to run the interpreter using "rlwrap" utility.
-It allows using arrow keys to recall history ("up" key) and editing it using "left" and "right" arrows.
+It allows using arrow keys to recall history ("up" key) and editing it with "left" and "right" arrows.
 :::

 ```o